covid-19-impact-lab/liss-questionnaires/create-documentation/rst-files/Economic Expectations/ProbabilitiesofEconomicRepercussions.rst

        very unlikely, unlikely, probably, very likely
             :raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`

 How likely is it that the following economic effects of the coronavirus crisis will occur to you in the next 12 months?
-Struggle to repay debts
+Struggle to repay debts; *Variable:* ``p_struggle_debts``

 .. csv-table::